maksimKorzh/cmk-computer/README.md

-    0x03  TAB        transfer data from A to B register 0x04  ADD  byte  add immediate data to A register and store it 0x05  SUB  byte  subtract immediate data from A register and store it 0x06  STA  word  set value from A register at memory address 0x07  RCH        read character from keypad (non-blocking) 0x08  LPC  word  load data from memory address to program counter 0x09  INC        increment value in register B
+    0x03  TAB        transfer data from A to B register 0x04  ADD  byte  add immediate data to A register and store it 0x05  SUB  byte  subtract immediate data from A register and store it 0x06  STA  word  set value from A register at memory address with register B offset 0x07  RCH        read character from keypad (non-blocking) 0x08  LPC  word  load data from memory address to program counter 0x09  INC        increment value in register B